qt911025/d20m-srd-zhcn/target/4Future未来/1FutureAdvancedClasses.md

 Class Information
 The following information pertains to the Swindler advanced class.
 Hit Die
-The Swindler gains 1d6 hit points per level.
-The character’s Constitution modifier applies.
+The Swindler gains 1d6 hit points per level. 与角色的体质调整值共同作用。 Action Points
-Action Points
 The Swindler gains a number of action points equal to 7 + one-half his character level, rounded down, every time he attains a new level in this class.
 (The Swindler’s ability to manipulate probability entitles him to a higher number of action points per class level than other advanced classes.)
 Class Skills